Seeed-Studio/wiki-documents/docs/Wio-Terminal-IO-Analog.md

-# Using the Grove Analog Port on Rescreen
+# Using the Grove Analog Port on Wio Terminal

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/2019-12-12%2011-36-22.2019-12-12%2011_37_02.gif"/></div>

-This repo demonstrates how to use Analog as inputs on ReScreen.
-To use analog pins on ReScreen, you must use RPI pins.
+This repo demonstrates how to use Analog as inputs on Wio Terminal.
+To use analog pins on Wio Terminal, you must use RPI pins.

 ## RPI Analog Pins